 Diseases of Cannabis

 Cannabis is affected by several microorganisms belonging to the category of viruses, bacteria, and fungus.
-And, of all the mentioned microbes/organisms, it’s fungi, followed by viroids and viruses that infect the plant.
+And, of all the mentioned microbes/organisms, it’s fungi, followed by viroids and viruses that infect the plant the most.
 The diseases are also categorized based on the tissue they infect, which include root and crown infecting, foliar and stem-infecting, inflorescence-infecting, and postharvest pathogens.
 The diseases cause farmers and culturists to lose their effort, money, and time.

 Some bacteria causing infecting Cannabis plants include Pseudomonas syringae and Xanthomonas campestris pv.
 Cannabis.
 The symptoms of Pseudomonas syringae are small water-soaked leaf spots that may enlarge along the veins, turning brown.
 The Xanthomonas campestris causes leaf spots and wilting in plants.